 126.96.36.199 Setting Intervention Policies for Inequality

 Incomes vary across a vast range, from those who are starving up to the mega-rich.
-The 6-layer model shown below is offered to provide clarity in defining objectives for policy interventions, so that people can see the justifications for each measure:
+The 6-layer model shown below is offered to provide clarity in defining objectives for policy interventions:

-These levels, and the policy instruments which can be used to adjust the differentials between them, are described below, starting from the bottom:
+Intervention policies for inequality, which can be used to adjust the differentials between the above levels, are described below, starting from the bottom:

-- A national level of socio-economic entitlements for people who cannot work might be set somewhat higher than the humanitarian intervention level, if that country felt able to afford it.
-National entitlements are negotiated in the country’s political system (6.7.1).
+● A national level of socio-economic entitlements for people who cannot work might be set somewhat higher than the humanitarian intervention level, if that country felt able to afford it.
+National entitlements are negotiated in the country’s political system (184.108.40.206) and must strike a balance between social need and taxpayer tolerance.

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/6723a.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/6723.htm.